Ohio State University's Former Head Coach Allegedly Took Intimate Photos In The White House

 — Galactic Life (@GalacticLifes) August 18, 2018

 Courtney Smith says that her ex-husband took similar pictures around the Ohio State coaches’ office.
 There is a particularly appalling one where he is being intimate with an OSU staffer.
-Zach Smith’s lawyer denies that any of the below the belt photos belong to his client.
-But McMurphy has also added that Zach Smith allegedly ordered over $2k worth of “adult” toys as well as “male apparel and photography equipment, which was delivered to his office on campus.
+Zach Smith’s lawyer denies that any of the below-the-belt photos belong to his client.
+But McMurphy has also added that Zach Smith allegedly ordered over $2,000 worth of “adult” toys as well as “male apparel” and photography equipment, which was delivered to his office on campus.
 His attorney said that all of the purchases were gag gifts.

 McMurphy says he exchanged texts with Zach Smith’s lawyer, Brad Koffel, and published them in Watch Stadium.
-McMurphy asked Koffel about the indecent photos taken in the offices of the OSU athletic staff, and why he had so many adult toys delivered there,
+McMurphy asked Koffel about the indecent photos taken in the offices of the OSU athletic staff, and why he had so many adult toys delivered there.
+Below are a transcription of some of those texts.

 Koffel: Sounds like extortion.
 Thanks for the texts Brett.
 I’d get a lawyer if I were you.